Multi-Path Long-Term Vessel Trajectories Forecasting with Probabilistic Feature Fusion for Problem Shifting

-Using a different approach, this paper advances previous works by using an equal-size hexagon grid for extracting probabilistic features that aid in identifying the vessel route and destination.
-These features allow for a finer approximation of the vessel path without being constrained by the centroids of the cells.
-This means that differently from Nguyen et al. (2021)~\cite{DBLP:journals/corr/abs-2109-03958}, we tackle this problem in a regression rather than a classification fashion, where the ocean grid is a step to achieve the trajectory instead of being an anchor for the trajectories themselves.
-Through this approach, we developed a model that can predict 12 hours of AIS data based on 3 hours of input data, where one AIS message is sent every 10 minutes.
-The study focuses on the Gulf of St. Lawrence in Canada, where vessels can take different routes to reach various regional ports.
-The ending point (destination) of each track is known, and the purpose is to identify the paths that cargo and tanker vessels will take in an area with many possible destinations (see Figure~\ref{fig:vessel-decision}).
+Using a different approach, this paper advances previous works by using an equal-size hexagon grid for extracting probabilistic features that aid in identifying the possible route and destination of different vessels --- these features allow for a finer approximation of the vessel path without being constrained by the centroids of the cells.
+This means that, differently from Nguyen et al. (2024)~\cite{nguyen2024}, we tackle this problem in a regression rather than a classification fashion --- where the ocean grid is used to distill spatial knowledge that will be fused with the existing trajectory data instead of working as an anchor for the trajectory forecasting task.
+Accordingly, our approach involves shifting the forecasting problem into a reconstruction by leveraging partial information about the future trajectory distilled from the grid system we previously created.
+Then, by fusing engineered data about the route and destination obtained from our spatial grid system with the AIS messages, we gain a deeper understanding of vessel behavior and can improve the precision of the forecasted ({\it i.e.}, reconstructed) trajectory.
+As a key component of our approach, we developed a deep neural network model.
+This model has the capability to predict 12 hours of AIS data based on 3 hours of input data, with one AIS message being sent every 10 minutes.
+The model was designed to operate over the Gulf of St. Lawrence in Canada, where vessels can take different routes to reach various regional ports, with the purpose of identifying the paths that cargo and tanker vessels will take in an area with many possible destinations (see Figure~\ref{fig:vessel-decision}).

-To this end, we propose a spatio-temporal model with an encoder-decoder structure where the encoder has three stacked blocks of convolutional layers attached to a Bidirectional Long Short-Term Memory Network (Bi-LSTM).
-Each block has a pair of $1\mathbf{D}$ convolutions where one extracts short-and the other longer-term dependencies from the input features.
-Before moving forward with the Bi-LSTM decoding, our model includes a positional-aware attention mechanism, which differs from Capobianco et al. (2021)~\cite{DBLP:journals/taes/CapobiancoMFBW21} and Capobianco et al. (2022)~\cite{TAES-823} by allowing the auto-encoder model to learn from all AIS points in the trajectory but consistently giving more importance to the latter timestep of the input data sequence.
-The proposed modeling approach uses the attention mechanism as focal attention to the more recent AIS message for a smoother transition between inputs and outputs without requiring overly complex models.